A table that captures the correlation coefficients between different variables

 How to Create a Correlation Matrix in Excel?

 In order to understand the necessary steps in creating a correlation matrix in Excel, let’s consider the following example.
 You are the stock analyst in the investment bank.
-Your manager recently asked you to analyze the correlations between prices of stocks that can be potentially added to the portfolio.
+Your manager recently asked you to analyze the correlations between the prices of stocks that can be potentially added to the portfolio.
 You then analyze the stocks of the following companies: NVIDIA, Ford, Shell, and Alphabet.

 The best way to analyze the correlations between the stock prices of the abovementioned companies is to create a correlation matrix.
 It can be done through the following steps: